-When I was five years old, my kindergarten teacher bound my first story in blue-flocked wallpaper, and I knew I wanted to write books.
+When I was five years old, my kindergarten teacher bound my first story in blue-flocked wallpaper, and I knew that I wanted to write books.
+Thank you, Ms. Berger.
 Even earlier than that, at around the age of two, I used to dictate bedtime stories to my mom, which she would write down.
 So you'll probably understand that writing this bio is a dream come true for me.

 In 2013, my "first" novel came out.
 (I put the word first in quotes because the novel that sold is actually the eighth one I wrote.
 The eighth one I had an agent for, in fact.).

-How did that happen?
+How did it finally happen?
 Well, not easily.
 It took eleven years of dogged, sometimes exhilarating but oftentimes debilitating, work to sell my debut.
 If you are a writer out there, despairing of "it" ever happening, please take heart.
-It can happen.
-If you have some talent, a love of the written word, and you don't stop trying...well, it will.
+If you have some talent, a love of the written word, and you don't stop trying...it will happen.

 It wound up being a completely unsaleable 180,000 words, but agents were interested enough to give me writing advice, and from that point forward, I never looked back.
 I took their advice and kept trying--and trying and trying--to understand this mythical, wonderful, terrible land, here there definitely be dragons, but glorious ones at that.

 Some dreams take longer coming true than we would like.
-Sometimes they seem to come true--you lift off on a Fair Godmother-like wand-stroke of twinkling glitter--before the fairydust evaporates and you slam to the ground.
-Again.
-That's what happened to me in 2016, after just three years of being a Real Published Author, when my editor was let go and I suddenly had no home for my work.
-Again.
-It would be a full year before my agent and I found one, and my "fourth" novel sold in the sudden surprise of an auction.
+Sometimes they seem to come true for a while before the fairy dust evaporates.
+That's what happened to me in 2016, after only three years of being a Real Published Author, when my editor was let go and I suddenly had no home for my work.
+It would be a full year before my agent found one, and my "fourth" novel sold in the sudden surprise of an auction.
 Before I was lucky enough to get to choose a publisher that feels truly right for me.
 Maybe it's even Prince Charming.

-Or maybe this fairy tale has another chapter in it yet--another turn through a dark, dappled wood.
+Or maybe this fairy tale has another chapter in it yet--another turn through a dark and dappled wood.
 For sure the first book released by my new publisher, Sourcebooks, has a lot of turns through some woods.
 And when Wicked River came out, I went traipsing along on a nine week tour my publisher put together for me, coming home to write my fifth novel, The Second Mother, which drops July 2020.
-And I go on slaying giants and doing whatever I have to in order to write books and get them to you.
+And I go on slaying giants and doing anything else I have to in order to write books and get them to you.